-4.2.
-Substantiation
+4.2 Substantiation

-Promotion should be capable of substantiation either by reference to the approved labelling or by scientific evidence.
-In addition, promotion and scientific evidence should be consistent with locally approved product indication.
+Promotion should be capable of substantiation either by reference to the approved labeling or by scientific evidence.
 Such evidence should be made available on request to healthcare professionals.
 Companies should deal objectively with requests for information made in good faith and should provide data which are appropriate to the source of the inquiry.

-4.3.
-Claims & Comparisons
+4.3 Claims & Comparisons